 The entire Buxa range has many trekking option but a guide is a must.
 The place is known for birding, fishing, trekking and wildlife.
 Bird watchers will be aptly awarded by the view of trans Himalayan migratory goosander, ibis bill, fork-tails, red-stars, wagtails, great pied hornbills, common teal, gargani teal, large whistling teal, white eyed pochard and in winter black-necked crane.
 Narathali Lake is visited by many a bird

 An hour’s trek along the winding roads leads to Buxa Duar and Buxa Tiger Reserve.
 It’s a tiger reserve from 1983 and was declared a National Park status in 1992.
-Spreading over nearly 700 kilometers with a diversified range of Flora and Fauna Buxa Tiger reserve will fascinates all.
+Spreading over nearly 700 kilometres with a diversified range of Flora and Fauna Buxa Tiger reserve will fascinates all.
 Buxa Reserve has nearly over 360 species of birds, over 70 species of mammals, 70 species of snakes, 5 species of amphibians.
 Buxa Tiger Reserve has the highest number of fish species in the North Bengal region.
 Wildlife includes herds of elephants, herds of bisons, leopards, tigers, deer, wild boars, bears, civets, giant squirrel, Gaur, Chital, clouded leopard, wild Buffaloes, antelope and snakes like Python are found here.
 But one has to be lucky to sight a leopard or tiger.
 Elephants and bisons are generally visible to the lucky ones.

 From Buxa Duar there are basically many trek routes.
 Out of this two popular trek routes are the one leading to Lalbangla, Tashigaon and Chuna Bhati and the other route to Jayanti.
-Nearly 4 kilometers trek through the forest track leads to the Rover's Point.
+Nearly 4 kilometres trek through the forest track leads to the Rover's Point.
 It is the land of unknown birds situated at about 4500 feet.
 There are two very old temples like the Jalpeshwar and Jatileshwar.

 The Buxa - Lalbangla, Tashigaon and Chuna Bhatti route is nice trek.
 At Tashigaon and Chuna Bhati there are monasteries or gumphas atop the hills and a Finland Church.
 The trek is bit tedious but the sight of the Rydak River from between the mountain peaks of Tashigaon till Lepcha Kha is a treat.
 There are no food shops in the one and a half hour trek from Buxa Fort till Tashigaon.